willdurand-edu/php-slides/src/extended/01_symfony2.md

 The goal of the framework is **to integrate many independent tools** in order to provide a consistent experience for the developer.
-Even **the framework itself is a Symfony2 bundle** (i.e. a plugin) that can be configured or replaced entirely.
+Even **the framework itself is a Symfony bundle** (i.e. a plugin) that can be configured or replaced entirely.

-Symfony2 **provides a powerful set of tools for rapidly developing web applications** without imposing on your application.
+Symfony **provides a powerful set of tools for rapidly developing web applications** without imposing on your application.

 > [http://symfony.com/doc/current/book/index.html](http://symfony.com/doc/current/book/index.html)